symbiote-h2020/ResourceAccessProxyPlugin/README.md

 ```

 The first line is defining the name of this specific RAP plugin.
+**NOTE:** When you register resource in the registration JSON there is `pluginId` which need to be this name.
+In this case it needs to be `RapPluginExample`.

 The second group of lines is configuration of RabbitMQ server.
 The RAP plugin communicates
 with RAP component by using RabbitMQ server.
 For connecting to RabbitMQ server RAP plugin